Inspirateur/binary-greedy-meshing/README.md

     // Add 2 voxels at position 0;0;0 and 0;1;0
     voxels[pad_linearize(0, 0, 0)] = 1;
     voxels[pad_linearize(0, 1, 0)] = 1;
-    //
-    let mut mesh_data = bgm::MeshData::new(bgm::CS);
+    // Contain useful buffers that can be cached and cleared with mesh_data.clear() to avoid re-allocation let mut mesh_data = bgm::MeshData::new(bgm::CS);
-    // Fill the opacity mask, this can be stored for (i, voxel) in voxels.iter().enumerate() {
+    // Fill the opacity mask, this can be cached for (i, voxel) in voxels.iter().enumerate() {
         // If the voxel is transparent we skip it if *voxel == 0 {